Class Descriptions

 A warm up followed by drilling a no-gi specific technique.
 We finish the class with some live rolling rounds.
 No-gi is done without the traditional uniform - wear something you can move in - think shorts or leggings and a t-shirt.

-Drilling sessions led by each student's interests and needs and supported by coaches on hand to answer questions, offer guidance, and to test out theories followed by a rolling open mat.
+Flipped classroom classes are drilling sessions led by each student's interests and needs and supported by coaches on hand to answer questions, offer guidance, and to test out theories followed by a rolling open mat.

 What to expect